 Let your employees in

-Time tracking comes alive when teams feel like they play an integral part of the work being accomplished.
+Time tracking for organizations comes alive when teams feel like they play an integral part of the work being accomplished.
 So, if you’re a team leader or a manager, provide knowledge.
 This means letting your team in on the story of why everyone’s doing the work they’re doing: what the purpose is and how a particular project moves the business forward.
 Address what’s in it for them and their career, too.
 Empower individuals—give each person the right amount of autonomy to make decisions, so team members feel like they’re contributing to the momentum of this larger story.
 Make people feel that they’re a key to success.
 Once team members feel like they’re part of things, they can begin to understand the value of tracking time—because it will matter to them as well.